wbreauxiii-lgtm/cv-project-Emotion-Recognition-from-Faces/README.md

 ## Tier 2 Model

 - I chose this project because I am interested in robotics and integrating artificial intelligence into robotics.
-- Building an emotion recognition model allows me to explore the human-machine connection.
+- Building an emotion recognition model allows me to explore the human - machine connection.
 - Having natural interaction and adaptive robots that teach machines to understand human emotion is essential.

 ---